 Joubert syndrome (JBTS) is an autosomal recessive set of disorders characterized by a specific midhindbrain malformation, hypotonia, cerebellar ataxia, and developmental delay.
 The most prominent characteristic of JBTS is the molar tooth sign in brain MRIs: deep interpeduncular fossa, thick, elongated superior cerebellar peduncles and cerebellar vermis hypoplasia.
 In the Ashkenazi Jewish population, a founder mutation p.R12L in the gene TMEM216 was identified for JBTS Type 2.
-The carrier frequency for this mutation in the Ashkenazi Jewish population is estimated to be 1/110.
+The carrier frequency for this mutation in the Ashkenazi Jewish population is estimated to be 1 in 110.
 Since this is the only mutation reported for JBTS2 in this population, the carrier detection rate is estimated to be at least 95%.
-Carrier screening for JBTS2 may be considered for individuals of Eastern European (Ashkenazi) Jewish ancestry before/during pregnancy.
+Carrier screening for JBTS2 may be considered for individuals of Eastern European (Ashkenazi) Jewish ancestry before or during pregnancy.

 1. Edvardson, S. et al. Joubert syndrome 2 (JBTS2) in Ashkenazi Jews is associated with a TMEM216 mutation.
 Am J Hum Genet 86, 93-7 (2010).

 2. Keeler, L.C. et al. Linkage analysis in families with Joubert syndrome plus oculo-renal involvement identifies the CORS2 locus on chromosome 11p12-q13.3.
 Am J Hum Genet 73, 656-62 (2003).

 Post-natal: Two 5-10 mL tubes of anticoagulated blood in EDTA (lavender top) or two 5-10 mL tubes of anticoagulated blood in ACD (yellow top).

 - Chorionic Villi: 5-10 mg in conical tube with sterile saline OR transport media